API: Overview and Authentication

 Debugging

-Another handy tool is RequestBin.
-You could create a RequestBin and send your request to them instead of us, to see visually what it is you're sending, if you're not sure.
+A handy tool that users can use for debugging is RequestBin.
+You can create a RequestBin and send your request to see visually what it is you're sending, if you're not sure.

 For more development information check out our Development Tips page.